 Wah pedals generally sound better when put before modulation and time-based effects.

 That all being said, experiment with the position of your wah pedal within the pedal chain to find the best spot for your rig.

 To learn more about ordering pedals in the signal chain, check out my article How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide).

 Other EQ Modulation Effects

 Now that we understand wah pedals, let’s have a look at other effects that utilize variations in a signal's frequency response:

 Modulation effects (chorus, vibrato, flanger, etc.) are effects that effectively produce modulation in the frequency response of the output signal.
 However, they do not actually achieve the effect through EQ.
-Phasers are special caveat to this, as we’ll discuss in a moment.
+Phasers are a special caveat to this, as we'll discuss in a moment.